Cauliflower “Fried Rice”

 I posted this Cilantro Lime Cauliflower “Rice” recipe a while back, and it was a huge hit.
 So I decided to play around with that recipe and make this Asian version to go with the Orange Chicken I posted yesterday, and my husband (who detests cauliflower) was pretty amazed how the meal turned out.
 The portions are generous and you get a serving or two of vegetables into your diet.

-I LOVE fried rice, and often make my own fried rice at home with brown rice which is delicious.
-But sometimes when I want to cut down on my carbs, I swap rice for cauliflower to make this low-carb cauliflower fried rice.
+I LOVE fried rice, and often make my own fried rice at home with brown rice like this Edamame Fried Rice and this Spicy Shrimp Fried Rice.
+But sometimes when I want to cut down on my carbs, I swap out the rice for cauliflower to make this low-carb cauliflower fried rice.
 A keto, gluten-free and whole30 compliant recipe.

 How do you make cauliflower into rice?